Frequently Asked Questions

 Can you play music from a laptop / iPod during your breaks?

 Yes.
 I have my own laptop with some party playlists already set up.
-I’ve set these playlists up specially so that they don’t duplicate any of the songs that I play in my live set.
+I’ve set up these playlists to make sure that they don’t duplicate any of the songs that I play in my live set.

 Alternatively, you’re welcome to bring your own playlist on a laptop, iPod, iPad, phone etc. As long as the device you’re using has a standard headphone socket, I’ll have the right lead to connect it to my system.